C.D. Primeiro de Agosto (men's basketball)

 Clube Desportivo Primeiro de Agosto is an Angolan men's basketball team based in Luanda.
 The team is part of the multi-sports club with the same name.
 The club is attached to the Angolan Armed Forces which is its main sponsor.
 The team competes at the local level at the Luanda Provincial Basketball Championship and at the BIC Basket.
 In the past, it has played in the Africa Basketball League competitions.

-Primeiro de Agosto holds the record of titles won in the African Basketball Club Champions League with nine championships, its last one being in 2019.
+Primeiro de Agosto is the most decorated team in Africa and holds the record for titles won in the African Basketball Club Champions League, with nine championships, their last one being in 2019.

 History

 In 2002, the club set an all-time Angolan record by winning all domestic and continental competitions, including the 2002 Angola Super Cup, the Angolan league, the Luanda provincial championship, the 2002 Angola cup and the 2002 FIBA Africa Champions Cup, without conceding a single defeat in the entire season.

 In 2019, Primeiro won its record ninth African title after defeating AS Salé in Luanda.